khalid-naami/khalid-naami.github.io/blog/2026-05-06-ultimate-dashboard-guide.md

 ![Gamma and Delta Exposure Dashboard View](/img/dashboard-2-v2.webp)

-*   **Gamma Exposure (GEX)**: We show you exactly which strikes will cause the most hedging activity as price moves.
+*   **<a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">Gamma Exposure</a> (GEX)**: We show you exactly which strikes will cause the most hedging activity as price moves.
 High GEX strikes act as "sticky" points for the market.
 To master this, see our [comprehensive guide on trading GEX](/blog/how-to-trade-gamma-exposure-quantitative-guide).
 *   **Delta Exposure (DEX)**: This reveals the aggregate directional bias of the market participants at specific price levels.

 ## 3. Vanna and Charm: The Hidden Volatility Drivers